-And as Mark was unable to join me on this occasion, I was joined by my teenage son Lyle for the weekend.
+And I was joined by my teenage son Lyle for the weekend.
 We love going on a road trip, and he’s a bit of a foodie, so we were looking forward to a bit of mother-son time.

 Read on to find out why the Bell Inn is the perfect place to get away from it all…